wazuh/wazuh-documentation/source/ossec_splunk_reference_wazuh_dashboards.rst

 * **Use case**: To know the PCI compliance requirements for managers and agents.
 * **Description**: A dashboard with the following elements:
-    * A chart displaying the percent of each requirement.
+    * The percent of each requirement.
-    * A panel with the requirements for each agent.
+    * Requirements for each agent.
-    * A chart displaying the OSSEC alert groups.
+    * OSSEC alert groups.
-    * A chart displaying the requirements by time.
+    * Chart displaying the requirements by time.
-    * A char displaying the OSSEC alert signatures by time.
+    * Chart displaying the OSSEC alert signatures by time.

 Wazuh File Integrity
 ++++++++++++++++++++